Finite-sample analysis of M-estimators using self-concordance: Logistic regression with Gaussian design

-In fact, the form~\eqref{eq:spiked-covariance} for~$\Psi(\vtheta)$ will be preserved with any elliptical distribution of~$X$, with somewhat more complicated expressions for~$\kappa$ and~$\kappa_{\perp}$ in the non-Gaussian case.
+In fact, the form~\eqref{eq:spiked-covariance} for~$\Psi(\vtheta)$ will be preserved with any elliptical distribution of~$X$, with somewhat more complicated expressions for~$\kappa$ and~$\kappa_{\perp}$.
 Our next step is to lower-bound~$\kappa$ and~$\kappa_{\perp}$, which automatically yields an upper bound for~$\rho$ in Assumption~\ref{ass:curvature}: